MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

 [uuid(5bdfc5dd-C07a-41b7-bcf2-94020975f185), object, pointer_default(unique)]
 interface ICoreWebView2Profile6 : ICoreWebView2Profile5 {
   /// Sets permission state for the given permission kind and origin
   /// asynchronously.
-The change persists across sessions until it is changed.
+The change persists across sessions until it is changed by
+  /// another call to `SetPermissionState`, or by setting the `State` property
-  /// The origin should have a valid scheme and host (e.g. "https://www.example.com"),
+  /// in `PermissionRequestedEventArgs`.
+The origin should have a valid scheme
-  /// otherwise the method fails with `E_INVALIDARG`.
+  /// and host (e.g. "https://www.example.com"), otherwise the method fails with
+  /// `E_INVALIDARG`.
+Additional URI parts like path and fragment are ignored.
+  /// For example, "https://wwww.example.com/app1/index.html/" is treated the
+  /// same as "https://wwww.example.com".
+See the [MDN origin definition](https://developer.mozilla.org/en-US/docs/Glossary/Origin)
+  /// for more details.
   HRESULT SetPermissionState(
         [in] COREWEBVIEW2_PERMISSION_KIND permissionKind,
         [in] LPCWSTR origin,